boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-meta-appliance.md

 1. Grab latest AMI number from [meta appliance][meta_appliance] page.
 2. Launch the AMI.
 3. Login via SSH using the keypair you specified when launching the appliance.
 The username is **ec2-user**.
+It has full sudo access.

 # That's all

 See [quick start article][bgbuild_quick_start] if you want learn more on how to use BoxGrinder Build.

-[bgbuild_quick_start]: /documentation/articles/boxgrinder-build-quick-start
+[bgbuild_quick_start]: /tutorials/boxgrinder-build-quick-start/
 [bgbuild]: /build
-[meta_appliance]: /download/boxgrinder-build-meta-appliance
+[meta_appliance]: /download/boxgrinder-build-meta-appliance/